Update on this story

 - Commercial electrical products;

 - Wiring devices and products;

 - Hardwired and plug-in life safety products like Smoke Detectors and CO Detectors;

 - Certified components used in any of the above.

 Will this become a Canadian National System?

-Since there is no new marking requirement, and since reputable manufacturers are already certifying or labeling their products for sale, and furthermore since the registration fee is quite small for any organization selling any quantity of product in the Province, this is not an onerous requirement.
-You are still free to have any SCC accredited body whose mark is recognized in Ontario do the certification work.
+Since there is no new marking requirement, and since reputable manufacturers are already certifying or labelling their products for sale, and furthermore since the registration fee is quite small for any organization selling any quantity of product in the Province, this is not an onerous requirement.
+You are still free to have an SCC accredited body whose mark is recognized in Ontario do the certification work.

 Will it work?

+Will the Registry actually reduce the incidence of fraudulently marked or unmarked products on store shelves, thereby improving electrical safety in the Province?
 This is the big unknown.
 Canadians are known for creating registries in response to a perceived need to control something.
 Notable failures include the National Do Not Call registry was supposed to allow Canadians to register their phone numbers with the government, who was then requiring Canadian based telemarketers to scrub those numbers from their calling databases.
-Unfortunately this only provided numbers to off-shore telemarketers who are using the DNC Registry lists as a way to get numbers to call.
+Unfortunately, this only provided numbers to off-shore telemarketers who are using the DNC Registry lists as a way to get numbers to call.